rariasnav/rariasnav/README.md

 <h1 align="center"> Hi👋, I'm Rafael</h1>
 <p align="center"><a href="https://ibb.co/gjqzsvc" align="center"><img src="https://i.ibb.co/w0GMDJ2/mw4y58i658981.gif" alt="mw4y58i658981" border="0"></a></p>

 I'm a passionate Full Stack Software Developer from Colombia, eager to learn and excel in the tech industry.
-At 27 years old, I constantly seek opportunities to grow, improve my skills, and stand out in my field.
+I constantly seek opportunities to grow, improve my skills, and stand out in my field.
 I'm enthusiastic about participating in various projects, collaborating with teams, and contributing to innovative solutions.<br><br>With a strong foundation in programming and a hunger for knowledge, I am ready to take on new challenges and make a significant impact.
 Whether it's front-end, back-end, or full-stack development, I'm excited to dive into new projects and deliver high-quality results. <br><br>Let's connect and see how we can create something amazing together!
 <br><br>

 <tr>